cbladeOfficial/spectrum/README.md

 ## Spectrum

 **Spectrum** is my passion project.
-Ita media player for Windows which I built primarily as a learning exercise in Visual Basic .NET.
-The goal of this project is to mainly explore media playback, audio visualization, and much more on Windows.
+It is a media player for Windows, and I wrote it mostly as a learning project using Visual Basic .NET.
+The purpose of this project is to learn mostly about media playback, audio visualization, and many other things on Windows.

-This README is temporary and will be expanded and refined soon.
+This README file will be temporary and will be improved later.

 ---

 ## Building the Project

-To compile Spectrum, you will need:
+To build Spectrum, you will need the following:

  - Visual Studio 2026
  - .NET Framework 4.8.1

 ---

 ## Libraries Used

-Spectrum makes use of the following libraries and components:
+The following libraries and components are used in Spectrum:

   1. LibVLC
   2. NAudio
-3. YamlDotNet
+  2. YamlDotNet
   4. Windows Core Audio API
   5. TagLib
   6. Microsoft WebView2
   7. LinkLabel2 by wyDay

 ---